rbardini/jest-it-up/README.md

 Options:
-  -m, --margin <margin>  minimum threshold increase (default: 0) -d, --dry-run          report but do not update thresholds -v, --version          output the version number
+  -m, --margin <margin>  minimum threshold increase (default: 0) -s, --silent           do not output messages
+  -d, --dry-run          process but do not write files -v, --version          output the version number
   -h, --help             display help for command
 ```